3rd Global Conference

 Possible Themes and Topics:

-- In language: what does it mean to” play with language?”
+- in language and linguistics: what does it mean to” play with language?”
 Are metaphors linguistic play?
 How is ‘deconstruction’ a form of playing with language?

-- Play and the life-course: How does play figure into existential crisis (illness, death), love, hatred, and power?
+- play and the life-course: How does play figure into existential crisis (illness, death), love, hatred, and power?
 Does play serve as special form of communication?
-Can play be a form of addiction or can it be used to address addictive behavior?
+Can play be a form of addiction or can it be used to address addictive behaviour?
 What forms does play take in adult lives and in the lives of the elderly?

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.